 If you’d rather have your own kickscooter than share, you can rent one from the Barcelona startup GOMEEP.
 At €39 per month, GOMEEP is a good option for those who want to use kickscooters regularly rather than occasionally.
 Within 48 hours of ordering your scooter, a GOMEEP agent will deliver it to your door.
 They also take care of all repairs, should your scooter break down.

-The easy to spot, bright orange Donkey Republic bikes are present all throughout Europe, including Barcelona.
+The easy-to-spot, bright orange Donkey Republic bikes are present all throughout Europe, including Barcelona.
 Their pay-as-you-ride option is ideal for both occasional and regular use.
 And they also have a monthly subscription.
-Pick-up and drop-off are at designated locations; you use the app to unlock and lock the bike; you enjoy the heck out of pedalling around in a super bike-friendly city like Barcelona.
+Pick-up and drop-off are at designated locations; you use the app to unlock and lock the bike; you enjoy the heck out of pedaling around in a super bike-friendly city like Barcelona.

 Electric scooter sharing

 When you think of scooter sharing and Barcelona, the first startup that comes to mind is YEGO.
 You can easily recognize YEGO’s electric scooters by their signature green color and elegant Vespa-like form.
 The app is one of the best on the market – its cool design and great usability make booking a scooter completely hassle-free.
 You can use the scooters for €0.25 per minute or get 20-32% discounts on the standard price by buying packs.
 YEGO operates in Barcelona, Valencia, and Bordeaux.
 Join us at our visit to the YEGO garage on November 20th to learn more about the company first-hand from its founders!